-Research shows that PrEP is highly effective in preventing the sexual transmission of HIV, as long as the drugs are taken regularly, as directed.
-It works for men and women, heterosexual and gay.
+Research shows that PrEP is highly effective in preventing the sexual transmission of HIV, as long as the drugs are taken before and after sex, as directed.
+It works for men and women, cisgender and transgender, heterosexual and gay.
 While PrEP can prevent HIV, it does not prevent other sexually transmitted infections or pregnancy.

 As well as pre-exposure prophylaxis (PrEP) you may also hear about post-exposure prophylaxis (PEP).
 Both use anti-HIV drugs as ‘prophylaxis’, in other words as prevention.

-PrEP involves use of medicine before exposure to HIV, because you are aware of a possible exposure to HIV.
+PrEP involves use of medicine before and after exposure to HIV, because you are aware of the risk of being exposed to HIV.
 PEP involves taking medicine after possible exposure to HIV for 28 days.
 There’s more information about PEP in NAM’s Post-exposure prophylaxis factsheet.